MayeulPx/PYnals/README.md

 # The PYnals
 ## The finals in python
 ## Description
-Flag capture with many factions inspired by "The Finals"
+Flag capture with many profiles
 ## Rules
 ### Components of the arena
 Map size: 50x50